markNZed/processism-react-three/storyboard.md

 ## 41.2.
 Animation
 Begin by showing an entity, such as a small plant or organism, that seeds another entity, which then grows, seeds another, and gradually fades away.
 Over several cycles of this process, introduce a subtle change in color or form with each new generation, symbolizing adaptation and learning.
 As the process continues, zoom out to reveal that the color changes represent a broader, evolving pattern.
 ## 41.3.
 Narration
-The example of the tree species adapting to its environment introduces a key insight from Robert Rosen's work on anticipatory systems: many of the major breakthroughs in science can be attributed to the method of analogy.
+The example of the tree species adapting to its environment introduces a key insight in Robert Rosen's work on anticipatory systems: many of the major breakthroughs in science can be attributed to the method of analogy.

 One of the most famous examples of analogical thinking in science is Albert Einstein's development of the theory of relativity.
-Einstein was deeply influenced by James Clerk Maxwell's equations, which described how electric and magnetic fields propagate as waves at the speed of light.
+Einstein was deeply influenced by James Maxwell's equations, which described how electric and magnetic fields propagate as waves at the speed of light.
 By drawing an analogy between these equations and the nature of space and time, Einstein revolutionized our understanding of the universe.

-In relational biology, the focus is on modeling the structure of relations and processes, rather than material composition.
+In relational biology, the focus is on modeling the structure of relations and processes, rather than the material composition of systems.
 This perspective allows us to see the process of learning occurring at diverse scales and levels.
 Just as we see a tree species 'learning' to anticipate seasonal changes, we can observe similar processes of learning in cultures, organizations, individual organisms, and even simple creatures like worms.

-For instance, the gradual color changes in our visual metaphor reflect how a species evolves over time, learning to better adapt to its environment.
+For instance, the gradual color changes in our animation reflect how a species evolves over time, learning to better adapt to its environment.
 Similarly, a culture or an organization learns and adapts to changing circumstances, much like how an individual learns from experience.

 By understanding the processes of complex systems in one domain, we can potentially transfer that learning to another domain.
 The parallels between evolution and learning demonstrate how intelligence itself can be seen as an emergent property of systems, evolving over time and across different scales.